FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

       || Hooli
     block content

-You will need to start the Hooli application with a different port: `3001`, otherwise the two applications will fight over the port and one will fail to start.
+You will need to start the Hooli application with a different port: `3001`, otherwise the two applications will fight over ports and one will fail to start:

 ```shell
 PORT=3001 npm start